-6.3.3.
-Evaluate and improve on all digital functions and communications to meet or exceed accessibility standards taking into account staff and visitors with disabilities. e.g. plain-text messages, recordings with captions, accommodations for blind or low vision individuals, accommodations for Deaf people, etc. Staff Time Staff Training \$ A plan for digital improvement \$ funding secured Successful implementation Begin January 2021 Create a Digital Equity Playbook with continuous evaluation of digital functions according to accessibility standards.
-Incorporate themes from the Digital Equity Playbook into accessibility standards.
-Report and receive feedback from staff.
-Not started Admin / Comms 6.3.4.
+Evaluate a ind improve on all digital Improvement 2021 - continuous evaluation of digital functions S & Executive functions a and communications to meet or Staff Training December according to accessibility standards.
+Staffing Subexceed ac cessibility standards taking into 0 \$ funding secured 2023 0 Committee aff and visitors with disabilities. \$ Incorporate themes from the Digital Equity e.g. plain-t ext messages, recordings with Successful implementation Playbook into accessibility standards. captions, a accommodations for blind or low vision indiv viduals, accommodations for Report and receive feedback from staff.
+Deaf peop le, etc.

+6.3.4.
 Invest in translation services.
-Staff Time \$ # Increase in translated materials # of interpreters at events # of E-mail notifications in more that 1 language Begin January 2021 Research limited English proficiency (LEP) vendors, including City Agency resources.
+Staff Time \$ # Increase in translated materials# of interpreters at events# of E-mail notifications in more that 1 language January 2021 - December 2023 Research limited English proficiency (LEP) vendors, including City Agency resources.
 Promote LEP vendor list with OEWD Staff to connect partners where appropriate.
 Ensure OEWD website is accessible in multiple languages (more external practice but relevant to accessibility standards).
 Promote accessibility at high touch points on a website to ensure visibility.
-Not started Admin / Comms 6.3.5.Encourage individual forms of inclusive identity expression.e.g. honoring gender pronouns, relaxing or modifying dress code, etc. Staff Time Increase in staff using inclusive identity expression, second nature # of meetings that begin with the explicit promotion of inclusive identity expressions Begin January 2021 Initiate a conversation with DHR to discuss process and ensure we are within rights and guidelines.Research and outreach to agencies which may have trainings on this topic.Outreach with staff to see if there is interest in modeling this behavior.
-Not started Admin / HR / Exec Operations
+In Progress Communication s & Executive Staffing Sub- Committee 6.3.5.Encourage individual forms of inclusive identity expression.e.g. honoring gender pronouns, relaxing or modifying dress code, etc. Staff Time Increase in staff using inclusive identity expression, second nature # of meetings that begin with the explicit promotion of inclusive identity expressions # of unit directors that shift dress code behavior.
+January 2021 - December 2023 Initiate a conversation with DHR to discuss process and ensure we are within rights and guidelines.
+Research and outreach to agencies which may have trainings on this topic.
+Outreach with staff to see if there is interest in modeling this behavior.

-6.3.6.
-Staff Time Staff Time Accommodations information infused information infused throughout department to chopoints (e.g., website, event announcements) Provide closed-captioning by default Increased digital equity (e.g., access) for all employees Information exists on department website # of events with translated materials per event 1 for translated materials per event 1 fo # of unit directors that shift dress code behavior.
 Practice inclusive identity expression amongst leadership.
+In Progress Communication s & Executive Staffing Sub- Committee 6.3.6.
 Bring accessibility information and accommodations to the forefront rather than offering it upon request.
-Accommodations can benefit other people information infused throughout department touchpoints (e.g., website, event announcements) Provide closed-captioning by default Increased digital equity (e.g., access) for all employees Information exists on department website # of events with ADA compliance & Language Accessibility language # of Comms plans approved # of Public events with translated promotion # of translated materials January includes the benefits of and how to incorporate accessibility information at the forefront with an emphasis on planning and timeline.
+Staff Time \$ Accommodations information infused throughout department January 2021 - December 2023 Develop the Event Comms plan which includes the benefits of and how to incorporate accessibility information at the forefront with an emphasis on planning and timeline.
+In Progress Communication s & Executive Staffing Sub- Committee touchpoints (e.g., website, event announcements)

+Accommodations can benefit other people besides the initial targeted group.

+Provide closed-captioning by default

+Increased digital equity (e.g., access) for all employees

+Information exists on department website

+of events with ADA compliance & Language Accessibility language of Comms plans approved of Public events with translated promotion of translated materials per event

 Persuade Executive Operations that staff must have the Events Plan signed off by an Executive Staff.

-Promote the Event Comms plan with staff through direct messaging and trainings Not started Operations /
+Promote the Event Comms plan with staff through direct messaging and trainings and constant reminders.